0xScorpio/Certifications/CISSP/Domain-8-Software-Development-Security/Notes.md

 **SOFTWARE RELEASE**
 - 3 types of free software:
   - **Freeware**: free software, free of charge to use.
   - **Shareware**: fully functional proprietary software initially free to use.
-Trials to test, after 30 days, pay to contunue use.
+Trials to test, after 30 days, pay to continue use.
   - **Crippleware**: Partially functioning proprietary software, key features disabled.
 Payment required to unlock full functionality.

  - **EULA (End-User License Agreements)**: Electronic form where the user agrees to software terms/conditions while installing software.